|

 Magna Carta was written to

-stuff like that himself.
+this sort of document himself.
 Why did he approve of it anyway?

-King John owned land in France and the French wanted it back.
-After
+King John owned land in France and the

-waging war with John, they
+French wanted it back.
+After waging war with John, the French

 succeeded for the most part.
-Having
+Having lost this war and quite a bit of

-lost this war, John made life a little harder for his subjects,
+money, John made life a little harder for his subjects,

 for example by demanding very high taxes and by allowing his